xinyad/jekyll-web.io/pages/mydoc/mydoc_traffic_adjustment_fac.md

 ### **2.5.1 <span style="color:#0a69bb">Seasonal Factor (SF)</span>**

-All short-term counts must be adjusted to reflect the seasonal changes in traffic volumes.
+<div style="text-align: justify"> All short-term counts must be adjusted to reflect the seasonal changes in traffic
+volumes.
 The TDA Office determines the Seasonal Factor Category using traffic data collected from permanent count locations.
 The FDOT districts assign a Seasonal Factor Category to each short-term traffic count site.
-The basic assumption is that seasonal variability and traffic characteristics of short-term and permanent continuous counts are similar.
+The basic assumption is that seasonal variability and traffic characteristics of short-term and permanent continuous counts are similar.</div>

-The Monthly Seasonal Factor (MSF) for a particular month at a particular location is derived from the Annual Average Daily Traffic (AADT) for a location divided by the Monthly Average Daily Traffic (MADT) for a specific month at that count site as shown in Equation 2-1.
+<div style="text-align: justify"> The Monthly Seasonal Factor (MSF) for a particular month at a particular location is
+derived from the Annual Average Daily Traffic (AADT) for a location divided by the Monthly Average Daily Traffic (MADT) for a specific month at that count site as shown in Equation 2-1.</div><br>